ekhadley/deepgrid/README.md

 Q value of a state-action pair as the reward we actually got, plus the Q value of the resulting state.
 We teach the net to estimate all future rewards by only labelling the reward we got right now.
 This voodoo apparently works for updating weights, but means the actual loss number doesnt really measure anything useful.
+This is a pretty common property of RL algorithms.